mooculus/mathForArchitects/README.md

 ## License

-This textbook is released under the [CC-BY-NA-SA License](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en), allowing for free use, modification, and distribution.
+This textbook is released under the [CC-BY-NA-SA License](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en), allowing for free use, modification, and distribution in non-commercial settings.

 ## About Ximera